songwaad/data-structures-with-java/linkedlist/README.md

-# Reverse Number Program Using Stack

-This program is designed to demonstrate the use of **Stacks** in Java by implementing a reverse number sorting mechanism.
-The program utilizes three stacks (A, B, C) to manage and manipulate data.
-It showcases fundamental operations of stack-based algorithms such as **PUSH** and **POP**.
+# Character Management Program for FC24 (Doubly Linked List)

+This program simulates a character management system for the game **FC24**, implemented using the **Doubly Linked List** data structure.
+It allows users to perform various operations on character data, such as inserting, traversing, searching, and deleting nodes.

 ## Key Features
-1. **Stack Initialization**
-   - Users can specify the number of levels (size) for the stacks.
-   - Ensures valid input; non-integer or invalid data will prompt a re-entry.

-2. **Number Input (Stack A)**
-   - Users input numbers into Stack A using the **PUSH** operation.
-   - Numbers must follow a decreasing order.
-If a number equal to or larger than the previous input is entered, the program prompts the user to enter a smaller value.
+1. **Input (Insert at Head)**
+   - Allows users to input character data and add it to the beginning of the linked list.
+   - Validates input to ensure completeness and accuracy.

+2. **Insert After a Specific Node**
+   - Adds a new character node after a specified node, determined by the character's name (using the SEARCH function).
-   - Stack overflow (exceeding the specified size) is handled with appropriate error messages.
+   - Alerts users if the specified node is not found.

-3. **Reversing Data Between Stacks**
-   - Users can move data between Stacks A, B, and C using **POP** and **PUSH** operations.
-   - The program supports continuous data transfer and reversal between stacks.
-   - Handles underflow scenarios gracefully, displaying an error message if an empty stack is accessed.

-## Algorithms Used
+3. **Traversal**
+   - Supports two types of traversal:
+     - **Forward Traversing**: From the head to the tail of the list.
-- **PUSH**: Adds an element to the top of the stack.
+     - **Backward Traversing**: From the tail to the head of the list.

+4. **Search by Name**
+   - Finds a node by the character's name and displays the character's information.
+   - If the character is not found, it shows a "Not Found" message.

+5. **Delete Node**
+   - Deletes a node from the list based on the character's name.
-- **POP**: Removes the top element from the stack.
+   - Displays the details of the deleted character.
-- Validation mechanisms ensure that only valid data is processed.
+   - Alerts users if the character is not found.

-## Supporting Documentation
+## Documentation
-For a detailed explanation of the program and its design, refer to the [STACK.pdf](./STACK.pdf) file included in this repository.
+For detailed information about the program and its implementation, refer to the attached [Linked-List.pdf](./Linked-List%20(สองทาง).pdf) file.